 Pros

-- Modular system with other Odoo apps
+- Modular system that integrates with other Odoo apps

-- Wide payment terminal options
+- Wide range of compatible payment terminals

 Cons

-- Limited customer support
+- Limited customer support on the free tier

-- Best suited for the Odoo ecosystem
+- Best suited for businesses committed to the Odoo ecosystem

 Why I chose Odoo